RomanAILabs-Auth/RomaPyRs/README.md

 </p>

 <p align="center">
-  <strong>RomaPyRs</strong> is a cutting-edge transpiler that bridges the worlds of Python and Rust.
-Write in familiar Python syntax (.pyrs files), and let RomaPyRs automatically convert it to highly optimized Rust binaries.
-With built-in auto-optimizations like parallelism (via Rayon), memoization, and type inference, achieve <em>100-1000x speedups over pure Python</em> and often <em>2x faster than handwritten Rust</em>.
-Perfect for performance-critical tasks in ML, numerics, and high-throughput computing without sacrificing Python's ease!
+  <strong>RomaPyRs</strong> is an experimental transpiler that bridges Python and Rust.
+Write in familiar Python syntax (.pyrs files), and let RomaPyRs convert it to Rust binaries with basic optimizations.
+It includes attempts at auto-optimizations like parallelism (via Rayon), memoization for detected patterns (e.g., recursive fib), and simple type inference.
+Based on benchmarks, it achieves up to 45x speedups over pure Python in specific tests (e.g., sum list), though results vary and it's generally slower than optimized handwritten Rust.
+Suitable for exploring performance-critical tasks in numerics and computing while retaining some of Python's ease in early prototyping!

 </p>

 <p align="center">